 I am not enthusiastic when clients wait 3 months before signing off on a project; the “fast-paced environment” is just fine until I get four concurrent assignments; I break out in hives when directed to role-play during corporate teambuilding retreats; and there truly is no such thing as “under budget” when clients start down the path of “project scope creep.”

 This makes me a bit of a hypocrite to talk about soft skills, but at least I know what these critically important skills are, even if I sometimes struggle with manifesting some of them.
 So what are they, exactly?
 Here is a sampling of them.
 No one truly possesses of all of them (even if some individuals think they do possess them all, which is actually worse than not possessing some of them).
 Think about the items on the list.
 Can you apply them to yourself?
 It will probably be easy to think of people you know who lack some of these skills.
 What’s important is being able to recognize if you are lacking a particular skill.
 If you can identify your challenges, you can work to improve them.
-Note that these skills are universal; they do not apply only to medical communicators.
+Note that these skills are universal; they do not apply only to medical writing.